-The table below summarizes the expected maturity profile of the non-derivative financial assets and financial liabilities and remaining contractual obligations of the Company.
+The table below summarizes the expected maturity profile of the non-derivative financial assets and financial contractual liabilities of the Company.
 Individual amounts are in first case calculated on the basis of the undiscounted cash flow method.

 For insurance contracts liabilities and reinsurance assets, maturity profiles are determined based on the estimated timing of net cash outflows from the recognized insurance liabilities.
 Unearned premiums and the reinsurers' share of unearned premiums have been included in the 'up to one year' column.